hires/SpinProjects/README.md

 purpose as long as the following conditions are met:

 * You will not use the code as-is.
 Please tweak it for your particular needs.
-After all, this code was already used on devices that were made so why would you want to just make the same thing?
+After all, this code was already used on my own projects, so why would you want to just make the same thing?

 * There is no warranty or support of any kind.
 While I do my best to offer help with